 Make sure you know exactly what type of travel authorisation you need for your trip, and avoid any worries you may have when it comes to your travel documentation.

 Have questions?
-Contact us on live chat near the bottom of the screen.
+Contact us via live chat near the bottom of the screen.
 We are happy to help.

 Need more information?
-Check out our complete and updated guide for the ESTA in 2018
+Check out our complete and updated guide for ESTA in 2019

 Travelling to the United States?
 Do you have your pre-planning checklist in order?
 Visit our ESTA Guide for more information about obtaining your travel permit.
 We'd love to hear from you.
 Send us your comments or questions for travel assistance.